PayU-EMEA/plugin_prestashop/README.md

 | Complete status                       | `COMPLETED`         | Payment accepted        |
 | Canceled status                       | `CANCELED`          | PayU payment canceled   |

-If the option `Control of status changes` is enabled for status "Complete" and "Canceled" it is possible to switch only from the status "Pending" and "Waiting For Confirmation"
+If the `Control of status changes` option is enabled for statuses "Complete" and "Canceled", it is possible to switch only from statuses "Pending" and "Waiting For Confirmation".

 ## More on features